butla/machine_setups/docs/package_notes.md

 ### Remote sync
 Add remote to the repo created when I added the first task - `~/.dstask`.
 Run `dstask sync`.

+## OBS Studio

+Sources:
+- Audio Input Capture (PulseAudio)
+- Video Capture Device (V4L2)
+- Window Capture (PipeWire) (for recording presentations from slidev on the second screen; first has the presenter view)

+Better to use the camera mic?

+Cropping the video feed - drag with alt